Top pick for

+Insurance providers consider young and inexperienced drivers to be the most at risk on the road, meaning they pay more for their premiums.
 But what if you’re genuinely a good driver despite having little experience?
-Read our guide to see how telematics or “black box” car insurance policies work, and if it can reduce the price of your insurance below.
+Read our guide to see how telematics or “black box” car insurance policies work, and if it can reduce the price of your insurance.

 Black box or telematics car insurance is a specialised type of cover that’s designed to give good drivers cheaper car insurance.
 A black box device is attached to your car to record your driving performance, which is then used to determine the size of your premiums.
 The safer your driving, the less you’ll pay for cover.

 Some studies show that, on average, black box car insurance saves young drivers around £150 each year on their insurance premium, but other drivers may also be able to save by switching to a telematics policy.

 Five steps for choosing the best black box policy for you:

 Black box car insurance customers must first have a black box device fitted to their car, which continually measures their general driving performance using GPS technology.
 This includes how the driver handles braking and turning, as well as the car’s speed, distance travelled and location.

 This data is assessed by the insurer and given a score, which is then used to calculate the driver’s next insurance premium.
 The scoring system typically ranges from 0-100, with 100 representing the safest drivers.

 A key reason why younger drivers face astronomical quotes for car insurance is that insurers have no proof that they’re safe drivers.
 Telematics devices were invented to allow new motorists to prove that they are safe on the road.
 That’s why black box car insurance is mostly aimed at younger drivers.